rpgreview/papersandpaychecks/pnp.md

 **Perception**: Perception represents the character's awareness and ability to receive and interpret information from their sensory systems and is typically associated with a character's general level of health relative to their size (i.e., their constitution in the vernacular).
 Perception only affects a handful of skills, but is possibly the most common characteristic test.

 **Charisma**: Charisma is a combination personality, popularity, appearance, and social status.
-Charisma modifiers are used in a large variety of social skills, as well as tests for loyalty of friends and associates.
+Charisma modifiers are used in a large variety of social skills, as well as tests for the loyalty of friends and associates.
 It does not, however, contribute significantly to secondary skills.
 Charisma is used for Social Hit Points.

 ## 1.5 Professions

 "Papers and Paychecks" has six character professions, each of which has a related primary characteristic.
 The player chooses which character profession they belong to and in most cases will select the profession with that primary characteristic.
 Not only are many of the character's activities most successful with that related value, but they will also receive a pay bonus.

-The professions, and their related primary characteristic, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Perception)., Manager (Charisma).
+The professions, and their related primary characteristics, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Perception)., Manager (Charisma).
 The pay bonus or penalty they receive is equal to ten times the characteristic bonus as a percentage.
 That is, a Labourer with the extraordinary Strength of 18, would receive a 40% bonus in their paycheck.

 As with other classic games, "Papers and Paychecks" is a "gold piece system", but in reverse.
 Whereas in traditional RPGs one received "experience points" for acquiring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.